Skip to main content

 Millet Drink/Kunun Zaki

-Kunun Zaki is a popular non-beverage made from millet.
-Millet is soaked, ground, and then fermented to create slightly tangy and refreshing drink.
-Often flavored with spices like ginger, cloves, or pepper.
-Common drink during hot weather and consumed during special occasions.
+Kunun Zaki is a popular non-alcoholic drink made from millet.
+The grain is soaked, ground, and fermented into something slightly tangy and refreshing, then flavored with ginger, cloves, or pepper.
+People drink it in hot weather and on special occasions.

 Ingredients: millet, spices